Relationships, real-life personalities lead Tribeca festival

 The festival is aimed at reviving the economy and culture of

-Lower Manhattan's TriBeCa neighbourhood.
-Organizers say the festival has generated an estimated $850 million (£507 million) in economic activity since its first year in 2002.
+Lower Manhattan's TriBeCa neighborhood.
+Organizers say the festival has generated an estimated $850 million in economic activity since its first year in 2002.
 This year's edition will run from April 16 to 27.

 In the competition categories announced earlier this week, 12 narrative films and 12 documentaries will vie for cash prizes amounting to $215,000 and artwork donated by contemporary artists.